Samsung Galaxy M35 5G

-The Samsung Galaxy M35 5G is a mid-range android-based smartphone developed and manufactured by Samsung as a part of its Galaxy M series.
-This phone was announced on 24th May 2024, with general availability from July 17, 2024.
-Galaxy M35 5G is powered by 5nm-based chipset consisting of 8 cores at up to 2.4GHz.
+The Samsung Galaxy M35 5G is a mid-range Android-based smartphone manufactured, developed and marketed by Samsung Electronics as a part of its Galaxy M series.
+This phone was announced on May 24, 2024, with general availability from July 17, 2024.

+The Galaxy M35 5G is powered by 5nm-based chipset consisting of 8 cores at up to 2.4GHz.
 It has a vapour cooling chamber, which is the first in its series.
 It also came equipped with 6.6-inch FHD+ display with 120Hz refresh rate. and a 6000mAh battery with 25W fast charging system.
 The display has a punch hole design encompassing the front-facing (selfie) camera.
 Samsung Galaxy M35 5G also does not have IP Rating, which can certifies the device's resistance to dust and water.
 The device also does not have headphone jack, so, wired earphones needs to be used with an audio jack connector.
 This aligns with Samsung's broader shift towards a wireless future, mirroring similar moves by Apple and other major players.
 Samsung Galaxy M35 5G supports microSD cards for expandable storage, up to 1 TB, using its hybrid SIM slot, that means second SIM card cannot be used along with a microSD card simultaneously.
 Samsung Galaxy M35 supports Bixby virtual assistant.